bikman/fs-mutation-prediction/README.md

 ### Usage

-First of all, data preprocessing is needed to run the model training.
+Data preprocessing is needed to run the model training.

 Run data creation script with argument specifying where to put the resulted dumps.
 Each dump file contains all the protein mutations, scores and embeddings.